Divorce can be a confusing time. It’s full of uncertainty and ambiguity. You probably have a ton of questions.

 How much will my divorce cost?

-What issues will be resolved in my divorce?
+What issues will my divorce resolve?

-The most common topics that are included in your divorce decree are the division of assets and debt, custody (if children are present), support, and retirement.
+The most common topics in a divorce decree include the division of assets and debt, child custody arrangements, child and spousal support, and retirement.

 Those are the major common issues, but once again, every sitution is different.